Vietnam.vn - Nền tảng quảng bá Việt Nam

 DNVN - "Dual" transformation, namely green transformation and digital transformation, is considered mandatory if businesses and countries want to participate in the global supply chain.
 However, in greening and digitalization activities, experts recommend ensuring balance for sustainable development.

-"Double" conversion required
+"Double" conversion is required

-At the seminar "Policy innovation for a green and digitally updated Asia - Pacific" within the framework of the ACCA Asia - Pacific forum on May 28 in Hanoi, Ms. Claudia Anselmi - General Director of Hung Yen Garment and Dyeing Company, and Vice President of the European Chamber of Commerce in Vietnam (EuroCham) said that when practicing ESG and sustainable development strategies, businesses face many difficulties, including 3 main obstacles.
+At the seminar "Policy innovation for a green and digitally updated Asia - Pacific " within the framework of the ACCA Asia - Pacific forum on May 28 in Hanoi, Ms. Claudia Anselmi - General Director of Hung Yen Garment and Dyeing Company, and Vice President of the European Chamber of Commerce in Vietnam (EuroCham) said that when practicing ESG and sustainable development strategies, businesses face many difficulties, including 3 main obstacles.

 The first obstacle is related to knowledge and understanding.
 In fact, many businesses find this a very new issue, not all businesses have resources and personnel with expertise in this issue.